gnames/papers/devops-blog-2023/blog.md

 ## Summary

-The Species File Group (SFG) at INHS are experiencing rapid growth in the amount of data their collaborators are adding to TaxonWorks.
+The Species File Group (SFG) at INHS is experiencing rapid growth in the amount of data their collaborators are adding to TaxonWorks.
 Moving or backing up 6 million files with a total size of about 3TB has become slow, and the risk of losing data integrity has grown high.
 To address these challenges and automate the process of system administration, the SFG team used several open-source solutions, including OpenZFS, Kubernetes, and Ansible.